mila-iqia/blocks/docs/create_your_own_brick.rst

   :doc:`tutorial about rnns</rnn>` for more information.
 * many more!

-Let's say that you want to create a brick from scracth, simply inheriting from :class:`.Brick`, then you should consider overwriting the following methods (strictly speaking, all these methods are optional):
+Let's say that you want to create a brick from scratch, simply inheriting from :class:`.Brick`, then you should consider overwriting the following methods (strictly speaking, all these methods are optional, check the docstring of :class:`.Brick` for a precise description of the life-cycle of a brick):

 * :meth:`.Brick.__init__`: you should pass by argument the attributes of your brick.
 It is also in this method that you should create the potential